pauldeschacht/c28n-vscode/README.md

 ## Issues Visual Studio Code Extension

-You can use this repository to report issues.
+Please can use this place to report issues.